workfloworchestrator/example-orchestrator/README.md

     port: PortBlock
 ```

-A `@serializable_property` has been added that will dynamically render
+A `@computed_field` has been added that will dynamically render
 the title of the port product block.
 Even after a modify workflow was
 run to change the node name on the node subscription, the title of the
 port block will always be up to date.
 The title can be referenced as any
-other resource type using subscription.port.title.
-This is not a random
+other resource type using `subscription.port.title`.
+This is not a fictional
 example, the title of a product block is used by the orchestrator GUI
 while displaying detailed subscription information.